Silvernine0S/FolderMenu3EX/README.md

 	% Small tweaks and changed in clarity of comments in code.
 Also slight GUI change for the About menu.

-	!!
-Version 3.1.2.2 EX 1.0.1 - March 22, 2013
-	* Removed "Run Elevated Apps Without Requiring FolderMenu to Be Elevated Itself"
-		> Was not working well and did not allow program parameters.
-Will find a workaround later.
-For now, if you want to be able to run an app with admin capability, append "cmd.exe /c" to the path before the path to the application.
-		  Make sure the program already have "Run this program as an administrator" checked under the Compatibility tab of its file property for cmd.exe to actually elevate the application.

 	See Changelog.txt For More Past Changes.

 ####To Do